PacLII Home | Databases | WorldLII | Search | Feedback

 (2) For an application for an initial mortgage, transfer or extension of lease, a lessee must demonstrate the consent of the disputing parties by showing all of the custom owners of each of the disputing groups consent to the instrument being registered as demonstrated by the signing of the representatives of these custom owners on the proposed instrument following the process detailed in sections 6B and 6C.

-(3) For an application for a rural subdivision or change of lease type &# the Minister confirms that that the disputing custom owner groups consent by showing that all the custom owners of each of the disputing groups consent to the subdivision or change of lease type by the signing of these representatives of the custom owner groups on the proposed lease instrument following the process detailed in 6B and 6C.
+(3) For an application for a rural subdivision or change of lease type – the Minister confirms that the disputing custom owner groups consent by showing that all the custom owners of each of the disputing groups consent to the subdivision or change of lease type by the signing of these representatives of the custom owner groups on the proposed lease instrument following the process detailed in 6B and 6C.

 (5) A custom owner, or an indigenous citizen who is not satisfied that the proper process has been followed in obtaining the consent of the custom owner group for a subdivision or change of lease type for an existing lease, has the right (within 3 months from notification of intent to seek consent of the Minister) to lodge a complaint with the Land Ombudsman in accordance with section 6N.